natalijabujevic0708/Clean-Up-Cork-City/README.md

 ### Who is the site focused on?
 1. People who want to help their community become litter free and a safer place to live.
 2. People who are worried about the animal and wildlife wellbeing.
-3. People who are environmentally conscious.
+3. Environmentally conscious people.

 ### The following user stories were used to design the website:
-1. Anna, “In my free time I love walking next to the River Lee, but I have noticed there is more and more trash around the walking paths.
+1. Anna, “In my free time, I love walking next to the River Lee, but I have noticed there is more and more trash around the walking paths.
 I think it's a big problem, not just for the wildlife living by the river but for us people as well.
 I would like to do something about it but don't know where to report this problem.”

 2. Chris, “I go for a walk with my dogs every Sunday on the outskirts of Cork but lately I have been reluctant to let them off the leash because there are so many places where people throw waste and rubbish and I am worried they will eat something that will make them sick.
-I think litter is a big problem in Cork and I would love to do something about it but I don't know where to start or what to do”
+I think litter is a big problem in Cork and I would love to do something about it but I don't know where to start or what to do.”

 3. Moira, “I haven't been to the local park for ages because it has become a place where people drink and leave empty bottles and rubbish.
 I heard some people tried to clean it up but don't know if they managed to do it.”